ThymeKeeper/thyme/README.md

 - Filters out zero-width and invisible Unicode characters
 - Handles various text encodings gracefully

+### Smart Editing
+- Auto-indentation: new lines inherit indentation from the previous line
+- Tab with selection: indents all selected lines by 4 spaces
+- Shift+Tab: dedents current line or all selected lines by up to 4 spaces

 ## Installation

 Requires Rust 1.70 or later.